sovrin-foundation/protocol/protocol.md

 Agents come in two basic flavors: (1) Edge Agents and (2) Cloud Agents.

 ####
-Edge Agents, also known as Local Agents, are Sovrin-aware code running on a device in direct control of the owner.
+Edge Agents, also known as Local Agents, are Sovrin-aware code (perhaps in the form of an SDK) running on a device in direct control of the owner.
 Devices include mobile phones, tablets, PCs, and servers controlled by enterprises.

 ####
 Cloud Agents are any agents running on hardware physically controlled by another party.

+## An independent protocol for Self-Sovereign Identity
+Any public ledger that is capable of storing and maintaining the core Ledger Objects (DIDs/DID docs, Schema, Claim Defs, Revocation Registries, and Anchors) could provide the Public Ledger requirements of the protocol, as long as the consumers of those objects trusted that particular ledger.

+### Interoperability Requirements

+### Ledger Requirements